LCBOWER33/StegoScan/README.md

 Overview

-cl_test.py is a Python script designed for automated file downloading, image processing, steganography detection, malware scanning, and object recognition.
-It supports multiple file types and utilizes advanced AI models such as YOLO and TrOCR for object and text detection.
-The script is optimized for both Windows and Linux and can install necessary dependencies automatically.
+StegoScan.py is a Python script designed for automated website and local steganography detection and basic malware scanning.
+It supports common file types like png, jpg, bin, pdf, docx, wav, and mp3.
+It utilizes advanced AI models such as YOLO and TrOCR for object and text detection of potentially embeded images/messages.
+The script is optimized for Linux and will install necessary dependencies automatically.

-Features
+## Features

-Automated Virtual Environment Setup: Creates and manages a Python virtual environment.

-Dependency Management: Installs missing Python packages automatically.

-Cross-Platform Support: Works on Windows and Linux, including Windows Subsystem for Linux (WSL).

-Web Scraping & File Downloading: Extracts and downloads specific file types from URLs.
+* Web Scraping & File Downloading: Extracts and downloads specific file types from URLs.

-Image Processing & Steganography Analysis:
+* Image Processing & Steganography Analysis:

-Extracts images from PDFs and DOCX files.
+* Extracts images from PDFs and DOCX files.

-Detects steganographic messages in images using stegano, stegdetect, and zsteg.
+* Detects steganographic messages in images using stegano, stegdetect, and zsteg.

-Object Detection & Text Recognition:
+* Object Detection & Text Recognition for embeded images:

-Uses YOLOv8 for object detection.
+* Uses YOLOv8 for object detection.

-Uses TrOCR for handwriting recognition.
+* Uses TrOCR for handwriting recognition.

-Malware & ELF File Analysis:
+* Basic Malware & ELF File Analysis:

-Scans ELF binaries using YARA rules.

-Checks file entropy to detect obfuscation or encryption.

-Audio & Binary File Analysis:
+* Audio & Binary File Analysis:

-Converts MP3 to WAV for deeper analysis.

-Uses binwalk for binary file structure extraction.
+* Uses binwalk for binary file structure extraction.

-Multi-threading Support: Improves performance for large-scale file processing.
+* Multi-threading Support: Improves performance for large-scale file processing.

-Installation
+# Installation

-# Clone the repository
+## Clone the repository
 git clone <repository-url>
 cd <repository-folder>

-# Run the script; it will automatically create a virtual environment and install dependencies
+## Run the script; it will automatically create a virtual environment and install dependencies
 python cl_test.py

-Usage
+# Usage

 The script can be run with different arguments to perform various tasks.

-Basic Usage
+## Basic Usage

 python cl_test.py -u "https://example.com" -t "pdf,jpg,png" -n 10 -o "downloads" -m "all"

-Arguments:
+# Arguments:

 -u, --url : Base URL(s), IP address(es), or IP range(s) to scrape files from.